The physical basis of teleological evolutions: The teleological notion in the quantum domain

-We can see that the diagram of Table IV describes one of the causal loops logically implied by the sheer existence of the quantum speedup: the one where Alice knows in advance that the ball is in drawer either $01$ or $11$.
-This causal loop changes backward in time Alice's initial complete ignorance of the solution into knowledge of half of the information about it: compare the states of register $B$ in the top-left and bottom-left corners of table IV diagram.

-Summing up, the state of register $B$ in the bottom-left corner of the diagram of Table IV, or in the left part of the diagram of Table V, tells us that the problem-solver Alice, before beginning her problem-solving action, knows that the ball is in drawer either $01$ or $11$.
-In other words, the computational complexity of the problem to be solved by her reduces.
-The problem of locating the ball in one of $4$ drawers -- as for the state of register $B$ in the upper-left corner of the diagram of Table IV -- becomes that of locating it in one of $2 =\sqrt{4}$ drawers -- as for the state of register $B$ in the bottom-left corner of Table IV diagram (or the left of Table V diagram).
+Summing up, the entire causal loop is the zigzag diagram of table IV.
+We can see that it is one of the causal loops whose mutually exclusive $or$ is logically implied by the sheer existence of the quantum speedup.
+The state of register $B$ in the top-left part of the diagram tells us that Alice, before beginning her problem-solving action, is completely ignorant of the number of the drawer with the ball.
+Through the zig-zag, this state changes into the state of register $B$ in the bottom-left part of the diagram, which tells us that Alice, before beginning her problem-solving action, knows in advance that the ball is in drawer either $01$ or $11$.
+She can then solve the problem in an optimal logical way by opening just either drawer.
+In equivalent terms, the computational complexity of the problem to be solved by Alice quadratically reduces from the problem of locating the ball in one of $4$ drawers to that of locating it in $2 =\sqrt{4}$ drawers.
+In still equivalent terms, the dimension of the Hilbert space in which the search for the solution takes place quadratically reduces from $4$ basis vectors to $2 =\sqrt{4}$ basis vectors.

-In equivalent terms, the dimension of the Hilbert space in which the search for the solution takes place reduces from the $4$ dimensions of the ordinary quantum description of the quantum algorithm to $2 =\sqrt{4}$ dimensions.
-Of course, solving a less complex problem, or searching for something in a smaller space, can be quicker; in the present case it takes opening only one drawer.

-In conclusion, the TS causal loops complete the ordinary quantum description of the quantum algorithm telling that the computational complexity of the problem to be solved reduces because of the advanced knowledge, on the part of the problem-solver, of one of the possible halves of the information about the solution she will produce and measure in the future; this of course in a quantum superposition of all the possible ways of taking the half.

-Correspondingly, the number of computation steps (oracle queries) needed to solve the (oracle) problem in the optimal quantum way is that needed to solve the reduced complexity problem in the optimal logical way.